tdavis/twisted-docs/source/index.rst

 Still With Us?
 --------------

 That's great!
-Twisted is *so* big and *so* malleable that it takes a good deal of time to properly explain.
-The good news is, you don't need to understand all of it in order to use it *right now* to solve a bunch of common problems.
+Twisted is *so* big and used in such a wide variety of ways that it takes a good deal of time to fully explore.
+The good news is, you don't need to know all of Twisted in order to use it *right now* to solve a bunch of common (and uncommon) problems.

 Task-based Documentation